jrtivald/EEC201-Final-Project/README.md

 ## Speaker Prediction Parameters

-Speaker prediciton parameters were tuned similarly to the VQ parameters.
+Speaker prediction parameters were tuned similarly to the VQ parameters.
 Each test vector's total distortion with each codebook was plotted as shown below.

 ![speaker data centroids](img/testing_prediction.PNG)